Where to Find App Developers for Your Project? A Guide Through Reliable Sources

 It’s another listing that may be useful when looking for software developers.
 You’ll find here companies listed in a few categories: app developers, web developers and eCommerce developers.
 You can view those listings but cannot filter them or change the order.

-You’re provided with website links and contact information to every company, their localisation, size, year of founding and average hourly rates.
+You’re provided with website links and contact information for every company, their localisation, size, year of founding and average hourly rates.
 You can check their services and one client review.
 No sign-in is required.

 Average developers rates: <$25 – $199+ per hour